 Symptoms:

-• Swelling and redness of the skin.
+• Swelling and redness on the skin.

-What Are the Symptoms of Urticaria?
+What are the Symptoms of Urticaria?

 • Severe itching